 - Fraudsters will use company names or logos similar to those of known businesses to make their invoices seem real.
 Inspect invoices carefully before making any payments

-In our next installment, we discuss three more popular scams, and how you can protect yourself.
+In our next instalment, we discuss three more popular scams, and how you can protect yourself.
 Stay safe!